-Term Definition Customer's Private Pay Rate The Private Pay Rate for the geographic area where the customer lived the first time he or she was approved for ALTCS.
-Transfer Penalty Period A period of time that the customer cannot get long term care services.
+Term Definition The Private Pay Rate for the geographic area where the customer lived the first time he or she was approved for ALTCS.
+A period of time that the customer cannot get long term care services.

 When a countable income or resource has been transferred, documents need to be provided to prove: